chrisstonedev/advent-of-code/2021/README.md

 ## Kotlin

 I do not have very much experience with Kotlin and I look forward to using these activities as a way to refamiliarize myself with the language.
 I will try to solve some puzzles by myself, and I will occasionally refer to the [Advent of Code 2021 in Kotlin](https://www.youtube.com/playlist?list=PLlFc5cFwUnmy2hYx6k3TjjFLd7QXH2CjF) YouTube series by JetBrains to see how their proposed solutions compare and if there were additional language features that could have been used.

+## PHP

+In 2022, I decided I would create a project using PHP.
+To prove to myself that it could be done, I made a test project for Day 1 of 2021 to prove that it can be done so that I would be ready to start solving.